danielpizarrotadres/aws-cloud-practitioner/README.md

     - [ ] API Calls
         - Use services via HTTP requests
         - Request configuration can be challenging
-        - Typically, you'd go for one fo he other solutions
+        - Typically, we'd go for one other solutions

 - Behind the scenes the three ways described before send commands, API HTTP requests.
 - AWS in the end exposes an API (a server) and we can send requests to the AWS API to make AWS do something